10 best Metricool alternatives for planning and analytics

 Strengths

-- Clean visual calendar and multi-workspace support
+- Clean visual calendar for planning and publishing

 Weaknesses